gabbyflabby/map-readme-python-nyc-ds-021720/README.md

 So the map function goes through each element and executes the altering function on the current element.
-Then the return value of the altering function is added as an element to the new list, which is then returned after we coerce the map object to a list.
+Then the return value of the altering function is stored in a map object.
+The desired output is obtained by coercing the map object to a list.

-`map`, just like `filter`, is built into python is always available.
-It is also computationally more efficient than a manually coded for loop.
+`map`, just like `filter`, is built into python and is always available.
+It is also computationally more efficient than a manually-coded for loop.

 `map` can be used in more advance ways e.g. given multiple sequence arguments, it sends items taken form sequences in parallel as distinct arguments to the function.
-Let's see this through an example below.
+Let's see this through in the example below.

-The `pow` built-in python function takes in two numbers as arguments and calculates the result by setting second number as power of first number.
+The `pow` built-in python function takes in two numbers as arguments and calculates the result by raising the first number to the power of the second number.
 Let's see this in action.

 ```python